• Disease Overview

 Disease Overview

-Acanthocheilonemiasis is a rare tropical infectious disease caused by a parasite known as Acanthocheilonema perstans, which belongs to a group of parasitic diseases known as filarial diseases (nematode).
-This parasite is found, for the most part, in Africa.
-Symptoms of infection may include red, itchy skin (pruritis), abdominal and chest pain, muscular pain (myalgia), and areas of localized swelling (edema).
+Although many people with this infection remain asymptomatic, symptoms can include red, itchy skin (pruritus), abdominal and chest pain, muscular pain (myalgia) and areas of localized swelling (edema).
 In addition, the liver and spleen may become abnormally enlarged (hepatosplenomegaly).
 Laboratory testing may also reveal abnormally elevated levels of certain specialized white blood cells (eosinophilia).
-The parasite is transmitted through the bite of small flies (A. coliroides).
+The parasite is transmitted through the bite of small flies of the Culicoides genre (biting midges).2

 • Next section >